 Here are some of their other pieces from past makeovers:

-My daughter did this vintage Thomasville bamboo style nightstand all by herself.
+My daughter, Miss C, did this vintage Thomasville bamboo style nightstand all by herself.

 My son’s projects have been shipped all over the world, with his latest to Greece.
 How’s that for a geography lesson?
 Here are some of his past pieces that he does all by himself, with a little guidance from me.

 Here recently my two oldest daughters decided to have a painting day and work on their pieces.
-The younger girl bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table the older girl was working on.
+Miss S bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table Miss C was working on.

 All my kids love to watch each other work, and I know the littles are taking notes. ♥